-MADE IN GERMANY or quality promise Good to know: the Pfleiderer quality promise.
+MADE IN GERMANY Good to know: the Pfleiderer quality promise.
 Pfleiderer wood-based panels stand for quality without compromise.
 We use sustainable raw materials and state-of-the-art production processes and we are fully committed to our site in Germany.
-For more information, visit quality.pfleiderer.com. production processes and w e are fully committed to ou ir site in Germany.
-For m nore information, visit qu ality.pfielderer.com.
+For more information, visit quality.pfleiderer.com. production processes and we are runy committed to our site in definally.
+For more information, visit quanty.prietdefer.com.